 From belly-laughing at keynote speakers to playful curiosity during the practicums to everything in between, once this spring’s Conscious Capitalism Conference in Dallas, TX, wrapped, we came together to digest our takeaways.

 And since learning happens best in connection, we hope to share these moments here so that we can all learn and grow and expand.
-These five reflections from our team of artists, creators, and business mavens share with you what impacted us most and offer you a window into our full and happy hearts.
+These reflections from our team of artists, creators, and business mavens share with you what impacted us most and offer you a window into our full and happy hearts.

-I had the opportunity to attend Dr. Eva Selhub’s practicum "Wellness: The Bridge to a Conscious Business," and I loved the focus on self-care as a way for leaders to support the organization’s goal of being fitter and more resilient.
+We had the opportunity to attend Dr. Eva Selhub’s practicum "Wellness: The Bridge to a Conscious Business," and I loved the focus on self-care as a way for leaders to support the organization’s goal of being fitter and more resilient.
 Too often, stress becomes a way of life—the norm for us both personally and professionally—and we live in a constant state of reactivity to stress and stressors.
 As humans, our bodies are not meant to live in this constant aroused state of fight or flight—it simply isn’t healthy, and it certainly isn’t sustainable.
 Dr. Selhub shared how key it is that we learn to restore infrastructure, regulate stress, and increase positive emotions and trust!